Best Iron Australia 2026 — Tested Steam, Cordless & Steam Generator Picks

 The limitations: they cost more, the setup takes longer (you need to place the base unit and connect the hose), they're larger and heavier to store, and the base unit takes 2-3 minutes to heat up.
 For small ironing loads, the setup time negates the efficiency gains.

-Philips PerfectCare Elite Plus — The Gold Standard
+Philips PerfectCare 8000 Series — The Gold Standard

-The Philips PerfectCare Elite Plus (~$349) is the benchmark steam generator iron in Australia.
+The Philips PerfectCare 8000 Series (around $489) is the benchmark steam generator iron in Australia.
 The 1.8L tank means you can iron an entire week's wardrobe for a family without refilling.
-The 165 g/min continuous steam output is extraordinary — wrinkles in thick cotton shirts disappear with a single pass.
-The OptimalTEMP technology eliminates fabric burning risk even at maximum steam.
+The 600g steam boost is extraordinary — wrinkles in thick cotton shirts disappear with a single pass.
+Its automatic steam adjusts to the fabric so there's no fabric-burning risk, even at maximum output.

 The Tefal Pro Express Total (~$279) is a strong alternative at a lower price point, with slightly lower steam output (140 g/min) but excellent soleplate quality and an easy-to-clean scale system that extends the iron's lifespan in areas with hard water.